bayesian-optimization/BayesianOptimization/README.md

 )
 ```

 By default the previous data in the json file is removed.
-If you want to keep working with the same logger, the `reset` paremeter in `JSONLogger` should be set to False.
+If you want to keep working with the same logger, the `reset` parameter in `JSONLogger` should be set to False.

 ### 4.2 Loading progress